the-web-teaching-server/tuto-01/README.md

    You should have something like:

    ![nice list 1](/imgs/step3.png)

+   *Note:* you may need to add some margin and/or padding to the `li` tags.
 1. Make the "nice list"s really "nice" (you only need `border-left` and some `padding` and `margin`):